BenSmithers/MultiHex/README.md

 # Prerequesites

-You will need PyQt5 and Python 3.
+You will need PyQt5, Python 3, and numpy.
+Ensure you install numpy and Qt for python 3, and not python 2!
 Not tested in Python2, and **known to fail in different verisons of Qt**

 # Installing and Running